About Cheryl Sparks, MA, NCP

-My experience has included working with diverse clients, addressing various concerns including mood disorders (depression, bipolar disorder), relationship issues, abuse and trauma recovery.
-I am
+My experience has included working with diverse clients, addressing various concerns including mood disorders (depression, bipolar disorder), relationship issues, abuse

-particularly interested in helping caretakers who need emotional and spiritual supported as they pour themselves into caring for others.
-I also have unique experience in supporting clergy and others
+and trauma recovery.
+I am particularly interested in helping caretakers who need emotional and spiritual support as they pour themselves into caring for others.
+I have experience in supporting clergy

 Education